This map shows the cities in Mexico that I visited:

 Remnants of foundations of houses in the Tulum Archeological site.
 Tulum served as a major trading post for neighboring city-states such as Chichen Itza, Ek Balam and Cobá.

-Located 48 km northwest of Tulum is the Cobá Archeological site.
+Located 48 km northwest of Tulum is the Cobá Archeological Site.
 Shown here is the tallest structure on site, Pyramid Ixmoja, rising 42 meters above the jungle.

 Here is the view from top of Pyramid Ixmoja at the Cobá Archeological site.
 I never tire of the views from the top of the various structures I've climbed on this trip.
 It is always a bonus when one is allowed to climb the structures.